 What is EasyFarm?

-EasyFarm is a complete and thoroughly developed system for the cultivation and harvesting of seed mussels and mussels in the vertical water column.
+EasyFarm is a complete and thoroughly developed system for the cultivation and harvesting of mussel seed, mussels and seaweed in the vertical water column.
 This system was developed in 2001 by a joint venture of Prins & Dingemanse, Murre Technologies and the TNO research centre.
 For Prins & Dingemanse as a mussel farming company it is essential that the availability of Dutch mussels is secured for the future.
 As an engineering works Murre Technologies focusses on the future of the international shellfish and crustacean sector.
 TNO has supported the two parties with biological expertise and research.

 How is harvesting performed?

 The harvesting machine has adjustable brush belts, which can be adjusted as required.
 It is possible to opt for a setting resulting in a clean net (which means that everything is harvested) or a setting whereby only the fully grown outer layer of (seed) mussels/seaweed is removed from the net.
 As this harvesting process is performed under water for the mussels, the mussels in the inner layer are not affected by the harvesting at all, so they can continue growing undisturbed in their natural environment until they have reached the required size.
 For the purpose of seed mussel cultivation this well thought-out method enables harvesting to be repeated once or twice per harvesting season (7 months).

 How does the seed mussel capturing system work?